 In the context of the upcoming Multiannual Financial Framework, BPIE presents 5 principles for the better allocation of funds and their accessibility to the cities and local communities which are closer to citizens and their local markets.

-The upcoming EU Multiannual Financial Framework (MFF) beyond 2020 is a unique opportunity for the EU to examine into the functioning of its funding system and propose solutions to unlock barriers, with the aim to fully deploy public and private financing to improve the quality of life of its people
+The upcoming EU Multiannual Financial Framework (MFF) beyond 2020 is a unique opportunity for the EU to examine the functioning of its funding system and propose solutions to unlock barriers, with the aim to fully deploy public and private financing to improve the quality of life of its people.

 Consequently, BPIE presents 5 principles to deliver the EU climate priorities (including building renovation):